firebase/genkit/js/plugins/checks/README.md

 This plugin provides evaluators for each Checks AI safety policy.
 Text is cassified by calling the [Checks Guardrails API](https://console.cloud.google.com/marketplace/product/google/checks.googleapis.com).

-| Note: The Guardrails is currently in private priview and you will need to request quota.
+> Note: The Guardrails is currently in private priview and you will need to request quota.
+See Guardrails documentation: [developers.devsite.corp.google.com/checks/guide/api/ai-safety](https://developers.devsite.corp.google.com/checks/guide/api/ai-safety?db=sherzat)

 Curently that list includes:
 ``` text